ahrjarrett/oauth-boilerplate/README.md

 We need to set up an SSL certificate during development if we want to work with Facebook OAuth.

+This is the most annoying part, but it's really not bad.

+Both frontend and backend have to be secure even in development, otherwise Facebook craps the bed.

+Our backend cert will actually be signed and done legit but create-react-app (CRA) won't let us do our own certs without ejecting which fuck that, I'm fine with a little magic.

-## Frontend Setup:
+### Frontend Setup:

-Frontend: For create-react-app we just pass `HTTPS=true` to our start script and it handles the certificate for us (different for Windows!)
+`$ yarn dev`

+Runs `HTTPS=true react scripts start`, which is all you need to do.

+Don't forget it's on `https` not `http`, that one got me for a while.

+If Chrome complains go Advanced –> Proceed to Unsafety or whatever, also I recommend turning on Allow Insecure Certs on Localhost (see Troubleshooting below).

-## Backend Setup:
+### Backend Setup:

-Yep, there's some set up.
+Install openssl however you install things and do this:

-### Generate the Certificate
+#### Generate the Certificate

-1. Generate a RSA-2048 key and save it to rootCA.key, remembering the password you enter when prompted:
+1. Generate a RSA-2048 key and save it to rootCA.key, don't forget your password because you'll need it:

    ```
    $ openssl genrsa -des3 -out rootCA.key 2048